Vishnu2116/MERN-Stack-Project-Collection/SIMON GAME/readme.md

 # Setup and Installation

-No installation necessary!
-You can clone or download this repository and simply open the index.html file in your browser to start playing.
+No installation necessary!\n You can clone or download this repository and simply open the index.html file in your browser to start playing.

 git clone [https://github.com/yourusername/simon-game.git](https://github.com/Vishnu2116/MERN-Stack-Project-Collection.git)
 cd SIMON GAME